muneeb-rashid-cyan/Web-Calculator-Built-with-HTML-CSS-JS/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name] at your.email@example.com.
+For any inquiries or feedback, please contact muneeb  rashid at muneebcyan@gmail.com.

 Project Link: [
 ## Usage